Dusun people: Religion

-From clockwise: True Jesus Church in Tamparuli of Tuaran District, St Joseph Chapel of Catholic Church, Menggatal of Kota Kinabalu District, Basel Church in Murok Village of Telupid District, and Seventh-day Adventist Church in Goshen Village of Kota Marudu District.
+From clockwise: True Jesus Church in Tamparuli of Tuaran District, St Joseph Chapel Catholic Church, Menggatal of Kota Kinabalu District, St Peter Claver Catholic Church of Ranau District, Holy Cross Catholic Church of Tambunan District, St David Anglican Church of Telupid District, St Paul Anglican Church of Ranau District, Basel Church in Murok Village of Telupid District, and Seventh-day Adventist Church in Goshen Village of Kota Marudu District.
 Various denominations of different branches within the Dusun community's major religion of Christianity.

 Before the introduction of Abrahamic religions among the Dusuns, they adhered to a form of Animist-Pagan religion of Momolianism (Traditional North Bornean religions).
 The God of the indigenous Dusuns are Minamangun (Bundu-Liwan Dusun: Kinorohingan; Tangaah Kadazan: Kinoingan), with the Mount Kinabalu (Gayo Ngaran) as their sacred mountain as part of their cultural identity.
 Although a majority of the Dusuns have converted to Christianity and some to Islam, many still practise traditional rituals from their traditional beliefs.
 The arrival of British missionaries in the 1880s to North Borneo, particularly the Catholic Mill Hill Missionaries, led to significant religious and social change among the Dusuns, with the efforts resulting in a large majority of Dusuns converting to Roman Catholicism and Protestantism, which subsequently stimulated interest in community development through education and improved literacy.
 Various accounts and studies made by Christian missionaries until the 20th century provide important information about the indigenous Dusuns.
 The records by British researcher such as Ivor Hugh Norman Evans and British North Borneo government officer such as George Cathcart Woolley through his diaries, and various monographs and photographs provide most unbiased descriptions of the Dusuns.
 The Christian Dusuns also have their own translations of the Bible named as Buuk Do Kinorohingan - Habar dot Osonong, produced by the ethnic Dusun itself and published by the Bible Society of Malaysia.